ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/secure_communication.md

 The Network Component offers secure software components that are using \ref use_mbed_tls "Mbed TLS".
 The user of the Network Component does not see the Mbed TLS API as it is hidden by the standard API of the secure component.

-Currently, the following component is available in a secure variant:
+The following components are currently available in a secure variant:

 - \ref https_server
 - \ref smtps_client